-- "Is my portfolio aligned with a defined emission pathway?" - "Does my portfolio perform better or worse than the 2°C benchmark?"

-- An indicator superior to 0 means the portfolio is adding "surplus" emissions over the reference scenario.
-It is not aligned with the pathway.

-- An indicator inferior to 0 means the portfolio is avoiding emissions compared to the reference scenario.
-It means that the underlying basket of weighted assets comply with the reference pathway and could even comply with a scenario allowing a lower carbon budget.
+- "Is my portfolio aligned with a defined emission pathway?" - "Does my portfolio perform better or worse than the 2°C benchmark?" - ✓ An indicator superior to 0 means the portfolio is adding "surplus" emissions over the reference scenario.
+It is not aligned with the pathway. - ✓ An indicator inferior to 0 means the portfolio is avoiding emissions compared to the reference scenario.
+It means that the underlying portfolio of assets complies with the reference pathway and could even comply with a scenario allowing a lower carbon budget.